jwhoneycutt/hello-world/README.md

 and am editing it with text

-I'm not sure if I have to use any particular syntax
+I'm pretty sure it uses Markup syntax

 Well, I have learned to add a blank line in lieu of a carriage return!